eashanadhikarla/Image-Text-Annotation-Using-Reinforcement-Learning/README.md

-# Active_learning_for_Image-Sentimental_Analysis
+## Active_learning_for_Image-Sentimental_Analysis

-To generate a multi-arm bandit algorithm with a challenge of very little labelled data among millions of comments that is crawled.
+Here we are trying to generate a multi-arm bandit algorithm with a challenge of very little labelled data among millions of comments that we have crawled.
+My part focus on extracting features from random Images in any size and nature after pre-processing the image with tensorflow pre-processing package and to interface it with extracted features from sentiments attached to images.
+Here, I am using pre-trained inception V3 model to predict images and generate a feature vector array with it's unique id and to combine with sentimental comments to images.